 2. SATA Solid State Drives (SSD)

-Another popular component SATA ports can be used to connect are the SATA SSDs.
+Another popular component of SATA ports that can be used to connect is the SATA SSDs.

-SATA SSDs that connect directly to the SATA ports have a 2.5″ form factor as shown above.
+As shown above, SATA SSDs that connect directly to the SATA ports have a 2.5″ form factor,

 SATA SSDs benefit directly from a SATA port with a higher transfer speed.

 SATA 3 SSDs have a typical transfer rate of about 550 MB/s.
-However, if you were to install these on a SATA 2 port, then their transfer speed can be slashed by half thus significantly hindering their performance.
+However, if you install these on a SATA 2 port, their transfer speed could be slashed by half, thus significantly hindering their performance.